Holden Barina: Third generation (SB; 1994–2000)

-In August 1997 there was an update featuring multipoint fuel injection across the range and suspension upgrades to improve ride and handling.
+In August 1997, there was an update featuring multipoint fuel injection across the range and suspension upgrades to improve ride and handling.
 These models can be identified by their half body coloured bumpers, three-bar grille, and updated trim and badging.

 During 1997, Holden released the special edition Lambada.
 Limited to 500 cars, the Lambada 3-door hatchback added a sunroof, 14 inch alloys, body coloured bumpers, and power steering over the City it was based on.
 Holden offered the choice of Casablanca White, Atlantis Blue, and Mint Green.

 From November 1997 until late 2000, Holden sold the Barina Cabrio soft top convertible.
+Only 581 were sold.
 Based on the Barina City three-door hatchback, the soft top version was built in Spain like the rest of the SB series lineup.
 However, once imported into Australia, Holden organised for the conversion into cabriolets at Clayton, Victoria through its performance vehicle partner, Holden Special Vehicles (HSV).
 Separately in mainland Europe, the same concept was sold from 1995 as the Opel Corsa Twister, converted by R&R Kupfer in the Dutch city of Dordrecht.
 A small number were exported to the United Kingdom between 1998 and 1999 for sale with Vauxhall Corsa branding.

 The final cars were built in 2000, but sales continued into 2001 until the XC model arrived.
 In the 2008 Used Car Safety Ratings, the SB Barina was assessed as providing an "average" protection.